 - A. 14-Day Follow-Up Contact: The case manager or case aide must telephone or visit the client within 14 business days following the ordering of services to determine the following: - 1.
 Service Satisfaction: Is the client satisfied with the services?
-If not, why? - 2.
-Quality of Service: Is the client satisfied with the quality of the services performed?
+If not, why? - Quality of Service: Is the client satisfied with the quality of the services performed?
 If not, why? - 3.
 Interviewer: The individual conducting the interview is: - a.
 Not required to observe the service being performed; but is - b.
 Encouraged to observe services being performed and conduct discussions with the service worker, if there is any indication that this action would be beneficial in determining the quality of services (e.g., the client expresses dissatisfaction with the way the service is performed). - B. Quality Assurance (QA) Interviews: Quality assurance interviews should rate the following subject areas at a minimum: - 1.
 Rapport: Service worker's rapport with the client.
-Does the service worker communicate effectively with the client (including no language barriers)?
-Does the service worker communicate effectively with the client (including no language barriers)? - 2.
+Does the service worker communicate effectively with the client (no language barriers)? - 2.
 Service Worker Attitude: Service worker's attitude towards job performance.
 How does the service worker approach the job?
 Is he/she positive, negative, enthusiastic?
 Other observations. - 3.
 Service Worker Compliance: Service worker's compliance with assigned duties.
 Are all services being completed as assigned? - 4.
 Service Worker Dependability: Service worker's dependability regarding the work schedule.
-Does the service worker arrive timely; arrive when expected by the client; stay as long as planned in the care plan?

-- 5. Client Evaluation: Client's evaluation and assessment of the service provided.
+Does the service worker arrive timely; arrive when expected by the client; stay as planned in the care plan? - 5.
+Client Evaluation: Client's evaluation and assessment of the service provided.
 Is the client satisfied with the services received? - 6.
-QA Interview Format: Agencies may devise their own formats for the quality assurance interview
+QA Interview Format: Agencies may devise their own formats for the quality assurance interview.